๐Ÿฅ—Intro to Nutrition

 Signs and Symptoms by Severity

-• Moderate dehydration (3-5% loss) produces fatigue, headache, decreased urine output, and impaired concentration
+Moderate3-5%Fatigue, headache, decreased urine output, impaired concentration

 Performance and Cognitive Effects

-Compare: Mild vs. severe dehydration—both involve fluid deficit, but mild dehydration impairs performance while severe dehydration threatens physiological stability.
+Compare: Mild vs. severe dehydration: both involve fluid deficit, but mild dehydration impairs performance while severe dehydration threatens physiological stability.
 Know the percentage thresholds for exam questions.

 Practical Hydration Strategies